l3en00725/Web-Dev-Factory-HQ/docs/factory-instructions.md

      - Solution: Add package to `vite.ssr.noExternal` in `astro.config.mjs`
      - This happens when Vite tries to externalize server-side packages
      - Serverless/Edge environments need packages bundled, not externalized
+   - **Common Error**: "MiddlewareCantBeLoaded: Can't load the middleware"
+     - Cause: Conflicting Vite configuration (e.g., `build.rollupOptions.external` AND `ssr.noExternal` for same packages)
+     - Solution: Remove conflicting `external` settings, use only `vite.ssr.noExternal` for server-side packages
+     - Check `astro.config.mjs` for any `build.rollupOptions.external` that conflicts with `ssr.noExternal`

 6. **Environment Variable Checklist**
    - Create/update `.env.example` with ALL variables (required + optional)